Advertiser Disclosure

 Cash Advance Fees

-Some credit cards charge a cash advance fee which is a percentage (3% to 5%, generally) of the amount you’re receiving as cash.
-For example, 5% of a $100 cash advance would mean you’ll owe a $5 cash advance fee.
-In this case, you can minimize the fees charged by taking out the exact amount of cash you think you’ll need.
+Some credit cards charge a cash advance fee, which is a percentage (generally 3% to 5%) of the amount you’re receiving as cash.
+For example, 5% of a $100 cash advance would mean you’d owe a $5 cash advance fee.
+In this case, you can minimize the fees charged by taking out only as much cash as you think you need.

-Other cards generally charge a flat rate when taking out a cash advance ($5 to $10) — or even a combination of a percentage and this flat rate.
-For example, on that $100 cash advance, you might owe both a flat rate fee of $5 as well as an additional 1% (so $1 in this case), meaning you’d pay $6 total in cash advance fees.
-In these cases, it’s best to take out one larger sum so that you can minimize the number of times you’ll be hit with the flat fee.
+Other cards generally charge a flat rate when taking out a cash advance ($5 to $10) — or even a combination of a percentage and a flat rate.
+For example, on that $100 cash advance, you might owe both a flat rate fee of $5 and an additional 1% (so $1 in this case), meaning you’d pay $6 total in cash advance fees.
+In these cases, it’s best to take out a single larger sum to minimize the number of times you’ll be hit with the flat fee.

-Hot Tip: Cards will each have a minimum flat cash advance fee and a minimum percentage that may be charged, and your issuer will charge you the greater of the 2 options.
+Hot Tip: Cards each have a minimum flat cash-advance fee and a minimum percentage that may be charged, and your issuer will charge you the greater of the 2 options.

 Interest

 When you make a charge on your credit card, you don’t have to pay it back immediately.
-Credit cards offer something called a grace period, which is the period between you making a charge and when you have to pay back that charge.
-Purchases made during this time aren’t subjected to interest fees immediately — you’ll normally have around 25 days from when your statement closes until your payment due date, and you won’t be charged interest during this period.
-As long as you pay off your statement balance by the payment due date, you will not be charged interest fees.
+Credit cards offer a grace period, the time between you making a charge and when you have to pay back that charge.
+Purchases made during this time aren’t subject to interest fees immediately — you normally have around 25 days from when your statement closes until your payment due date, and you aren’t be charged interest during this period.
+You aren’t charged interest fees if you pay off your statement balance by the payment due date.

-Unfortunately, in the case of cash advances, there is no grace period.
-Interest will start accruing the same day you take out cash.
+Unfortunately, cash advances have no grace period.
+Interest starts accruing the same day you take out cash.
 This means interest fees can add up quickly.

-To make things worse, the interest you are charged is generally higher than your card’s standard interest rate.
-For example, the average APR for carrying a balance on a credit card is around 20%, per the Federal Reserve.
+To make things worse, your interest is generally higher than your card’s standard interest rate.
+For example, the average annual percentage rate for carrying a balance on a credit card is around 21%, per the Federal Reserve.
 The average APR on cash advances is normally 25% to 30%.

-Bottom Line: There are not many credit cards that have a low interest or interest-free cash advance fee.
+Bottom Line: Not many credit cards have a low-interest or interest-free cash advance fee.

 To make things even more painful, your credit card may also charge you a fee when withdrawing cash from an ATM.
 The ATM fee can vary and depends on if you use an in-network bank or if you’re traveling internationally.